 Firstly, you grate the carrots.
 And you can do so by using a regular grater, or a food processor.

 Secondly, you cook the carrots with the cardamom pods until it gets softened and all the liquid from the carrots evaporates.

 Thirdly, add the sugar, salt and milk in.
 And cook the carrot halwa until all the milk dries up and the carrots become soft, a bit caramelised and have the aroma of cardamom.

 Lastly, put the butter in and sprinkle the chopped pistachio or almond flakes just before serving.

-Thank you for reading this post.
-I hope you’re now intrigued to try the recipe.
+Thank you for reading this Gajar Ka Halwa recipe.
+I hope you’re now intrigued to try it.
 If you do try, it will be awesome if you can share what you think about it in the comments below.
-And please feel free to share the recipe to those who may like it, pin it in your Pinterest.
+And please feel free to share the recipe to those who may like it, and pin it in your Pinterest.

 Before you go, don’t forget to check my other recipes that you may also love.

 - Vanilla velvet cake in Frozen themed colours.

 - Agar-agar milk pudding with condensed milk and raspberries.

 - Mung bean dessert with coconut milk: Indonesian Bubur Kacang Hijau.